Indianapolis Water Quality at a Glance

 Use Certified Filters

-For homes with lead service lines or plumbing, use NSF-certified filters (Standard 53) for drinking and cooking water.
-Consider carbon filters for chromium-6 and disinfection byproducts reduction.
+For homes with lead service lines or older plumbing, use NSF Standard 53-certified filters for drinking and cooking water.
+Activated carbon filters also help reduce chromium-6 and disinfection byproducts.
+See our water filter recommendations for certified options suited to Indianapolis water concerns.

 Run Water Before Use

-If water has been sitting in pipes for several hours, run cold water for 2-3 minutes before using for drinking or cooking.
-Always use cold water for consumption, as hot water can contain higher levels of potential contaminants.
+If water has been sitting in pipes for several hours, run cold water for 2–3 minutes before using for drinking or cooking.
+Always use cold water for consumption — hot water can contain higher concentrations of lead leached from service lines or internal plumbing.
+This is particularly important in homes built before 1950.

 Report Concerns